d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   response to changes in the buffer.

-  At any point in a `sweeprolog-mode' buffer, the command `C-c C-c' (or `M-x sweeprolog-colourise-buffer') can be used to update the cross reference cache and highlight the buffer accordingly.
+  At any point in a `sweeprolog-mode' buffer, the command `C-c C-c' (or `M-x sweeprolog-analyze-buffer') can be used to update the cross reference cache and highlight the buffer accordingly.
 When `flymake' integration is enabled, this command also updates the diagnostics for the current buffer (see [Examining diagnostics]).
 This may be useful e.g. after defining a new predicate.

-  If the user option `sweeprolog-colourise-buffer-on-idle' is set to non-nil (as it is by default), `sweeprolog-mode' also updates semantic highlighting in the buffer whenever Emacs is idle for a reasonable amount of time, unless the buffer is larger than the value of the `sweeprolog-colourise-buffer-max-size' user option ( 100,000 by default).
-The minimum idle time to wait before automatically updating semantic highlighting can be set via the user option `sweeprolog-colourise-buffer-min-interval'.
+  If the user option `sweeprolog-analyze-buffer-on-idle' is set to non-nil (as it is by default), `sweeprolog-mode' also updates semantic highlighting in the buffer whenever Emacs is idle for a reasonable amount of time, unless the buffer is larger than the value of the `sweeprolog-analyze-buffer-max-size' user option ( 100,000 by default).
+The minimum idle time to wait before automatically updating semantic highlighting can be set via the user option `sweeprolog-analyze-buffer-min-interval'.

   `sweep' defines three highlighting /styles/, each containing more than 60 different faces (named sets of properties that determine the